tanzu-end-to-end/tko-workshop/workshop/content/exercises/02-implement-policy.md

 ## Implement Pod Security Policies

-Containers are processes that run on a given Kubernetes Host, they can have access to host file systems, networks, host namespaces, password files, listen to traffic on the host etc. An application running in a container can see host/system level objects.
-To prevent containers from doing so, Kubernetes has created Admission Controllers that check the addition of a Pod based on a set of Pod Security Policies (PSP's).
+Containers are the base unit of deployment that runs any application on Kubernetes.
+Containers are processes that run on a given Kubernetes Host, they can have access to the host file systems, networks, host namespaces, password files, listen to traffic on the host etc. An application running in a container can see host/system level objects.
+To prevent containers from doing so, Kubernetes has created Admission Controllers that check the provisioning of a Pod based on a set of Pod Security Policies (PSP's).
+Its important to not let containers access host based resources unless necessary.By Default Kubernetes does not implement any pod Security Policies.

 Tanzu Mission Control by default implements Pod Security Policies around running pods with root access, Privileged mode, access to host networks , volumes etc.